 It’s not just Zellweger who shines, Darci Shaw brings a vulnerability to her role as the young Judy—a little girl torn between acting her age and pleasing film studio chief Louis B. Mayer (Richard Cordery).
 The flashbacks are heavy-handed but create a keen sense of the damage that can be done in the lives of developing child stars.
 For anyone unaware of the pills and surveillance used to keep young actors toeing the line, it’s easy to connect these flashbacks with the current wave of Hollywood kids who’ve revealed the cruelties they suffered in their careers.

 The supporting cast are like cardboard cutouts, especially when compared to the complex leading lady.
 Rosalyn Wilder (Jessie Buckley), the brisk production assistant on Judy’s London show, is patient and understanding of Judy’s personal issues, but her small storyline borders on repetitive and is much too understated.
-Although Buckley holds her own against Zellweger on-screen, despite any absence of Zellweger feeling like there’s a hole.

 The two supporting characters who stand out from the crowd are a gay couple (Andy Nyman, Daniel Cerqueira) who’ve looked up to Judy Garland as a source of inspiration.
 They spend an entirely ordinary evening in the company of their hero, trying to make omelettes and telling her how much she influenced the marginalised LBGT community.
 It’s a saccharine tangent, but it shows the power that entertainment can have on those people pushed to the edge of society.